Home Page > Section 27

 In 1966, various colour light signals in the London Victoria area (Southern Region) were provided with an illuminated directional arrow during staged layout alterations that temporarily resulted in these signals being located on the right-hand side of the line to which they applied.
 The illuminated arrow pointed to the left.

-The two signals at the west end of the international platforms at Ashford (AD672 and AD674), which were situated on the right-hand side of drivers, were fitted with supplementary arrow signs.
-Each sign comprised a black arrow inclined downwards on a circular white background with a black border [27.9].
-When (by 2001) signal AD674 was repositioned to the left-hand side of the line, the arrow sign was retained, but obviously it pointed the opposite way.
+The two signals at the west end of the international platforms at Ashford (numbers AD672 and AD674), which were situated on the right-hand side of drivers, were fitted with supplementary arrow signs.
+Each sign comprised a black arrow inclined downwards on a white circular background with a black border [27.11].
+When (by 2001) signal AD674 was repositioned to the left-hand side of the line, it retained the arrow sign, but it pointed the opposite way.
 Similar arrow signs have subsequently been fitted to some additional signals at Ashford and also at various other locations.

 Area: Various Usage: Medium Status: Current

-[27.10] Signal Identification Plates with vertical arrows.
+[27.12] Signal Identification Plates with Vertical Arrows.
 Click Here for Photo

 Area: Glasgow Queen Street Usage: Low Status: Historical